 WELLNESS WORKSHOPS & GROUPS

-Each Semester, CAPS offers a variety of group meetings including therapy groups, support groups, drop-in discussion groups and wellness workshops.
+Each Semester, CAPS offers a variety of therapy groups, support groups, drop-in discussion groups and wellness workshops.

-Some of the groups offere last semester include:
+Some of the groups offered last semester include:

 Survivors of Sexual Assault

 Understanding Self and Others

 Ride the Wave: Stress and Anxiety Workshop

 All regularly matriculated SSU students, who pay the mental health services fee, are eligible for group meetings.
 Some groups require pre-registration at CAPS.
 If you are interested in participating in a CAPS group, please contact the front desk at (707) 664 – 2153.

 Please check back in September for updates for our Fall 2016 Groups!

 Here are some frequently asked questions about Group Therapy at CAPS: